Diksha Goel

 Autonomous Cyber Defense

-• Continual learning to evolve with emerging attack patterns.
+• Continual learning models to evolve with dynamic threat landscapes

-• Graph-based learning for real-time anomaly and intrusion detection.
+• Graph neural networks (GNNs) for large-scale anomaly and intrusion detection

-• Stackelberg and evolutionary game models for adaptive threat response.
+• Stackelberg and evolutionary games for adversarial modeling

 Education